wp-plugins/html5-jquery-audio-player/readme.txt

 *	Attractive and customisable design
 *	Works in all major browsers - IE9+, Safari, Opera, Firefox, Chrome
 *	Works on mobile devices including iPhone/iPad
-*	Can enable Buy or Download tracks button - [tutorial here](http://www.enigmaweb.com.au/fetchapp-integration-tutorial/)
+*	Sell your music easily by integrating with Easy Digital Downloads - [tutorial here](http://enigmaplugins.com/selling-your-music/)
 *	Autoplay on/off option
 *	User star ratings
 *	Add the player to any post/page using shortcode `[hmp_player]`